go-go-golems/remarquee/ttmp/2025/12/14/RMQ-0003--port-remarkable-upload-py-to-go-remarquee-upload-docs/design-doc/01-port-remarkable-upload-py-to-go-remarquee-upload-docs.md

 We should implement a true recursive mkdir helper in Go (a `mkdir -p` equivalent) in `pkg/rmcloud`, because:
 - `cloud mkdir` is explicitly non-recursive today.
-- `upload md` needs recursive behavior to mirror ticket structures.
+- `upload md` needs recursive behavior for date-based directories and (optionally) user-provided `--remote-dir` paths that include multiple segments.

 We should consider later whether to extend `cloud mkdir` to support `-p` as well.